 Lipoprotein and atherosclerosis research

-The overall theme of our research is basic and clinical aspects of atherosclerosis and how disturbances in the lipid/lipoprotein metabolism affect cardiovascular disease.
+The overall theme of our research is basic and clinical aspects of lipid and lipoproteins and how it can affect cardiovascular disease and diabetes.

 We work in research laboratory facilities at the Department of Clinical Biochemistry, Rigshospitalet and Department of Biomedical Sciences, University of Copenhagen and collaborate with groups at Rigshospitalet, KU, Aarhus, Sweden, USA, New Zealand, Holland, Germany, Finland, and Austria.